 - 1 or 2 days' unplanned absence e.g. short term sickness. - 5.2 The School accepts that requests for serving teachers to undertake cover duties must be rare and therefore limited and may only be made where the circumstances of the absence were unforeseeable, e.g. a genuine emergency that requires a teacher to leave work during the school day.
-The Headteacher will apply alternative cover strategies in all but the most exceptional cases, so that teachers are not asked to cover for the absence of their colleagues. - 5.3 The application of the cover policy will be monitored and the Headteacher will report to the Governing Body on the number of times teachers, including the Headteacher, are asked to provide cover each year. - 5.4 The application of the cover policy will be monitored and views will be sought from the local staff representatives before reporting to the Governing Body on the number of times teachers, including the Headteacher, are asked to provide cover each year. - 5.5 For the purposes of this policy: - leadership and management time can be used but will not be used disproportionately; - guaranteed PPA time will not be used for cover purposes. - 5.6 Depending on the timetable of the absent teacher, it is likely that cover supervision will very quickly become 'specified work' as defined in section 1.5 above.
+The Headteacher will apply alternative cover strategies in all but the most exceptional cases, so that teachers are not asked to cover for the absence of their colleagues. - 5.3 The application of the cover policy will be monitored and the Headteacher will report to the Governing Body on the number of times teachers, including the Headteacher, are asked to provide cover each year. - 5.4 The application of the cover policy will be monitored and views will be sought from the local staff representatives before reporting to the Governing Body on the number of times teachers, including the Headteacher, are asked to provide cover each year. - 5.5 For the purposes of this policy: - leadership and management time can be used but will not be used disproportionately; - guaranteed PPA time will not be used for cover purposes, unless there is no alternative and the PPA time is 'repaid' within the same week. - 5.6 Depending on the timetable of the absent teacher, it is likely that cover supervision will very quickly become 'specified work' as defined in section 1.5 above.
 Active teaching will therefore be required in the best interests of the students.
 Where this is the case, the Headteacher will ensure teaching and learning takes place by one or more of the following means: